History of Bulgaria: Republic of Bulgaria (since 1989)

-Like the other post-Communist regimes in Eastern Europe, Bulgaria found the transition to capitalism more painful than expected.
-The anti-Communist Union of Democratic Forces (UDF) took office and between 1992 and 1994 the Berov Government carried through the privatisation of land and industry through the issue of shares in government enterprises to all citizens, but these were accompanied by massive unemployment as uncompetitive industries failed and the backward state of Bulgaria's industry and infrastructure were revealed.
-The Socialists portrayed themselves as the defender of the poor against the excesses of the free market.
+Like other post-Communist regimes in Eastern Europe, Bulgaria found the transition to capitalism more troublesome than was expected.
+The anti-Communist Union of Democratic Forces (UDF) took office in the next election, and the Berov Government went through with the privatisation of land and industry between 1992 and 1994 through the issue of shares in government enterprises to all citizens.
+These were, however, accompanied by massive unemployment as uncompetitive industries failed and the backward state of Bulgaria's industry and infrastructure were revealed.
+BSP consequently campaigned on protecting the poor from the excesses of the free market.

-The negative reaction against economic reform allowed Zhan Videnov of the BSP to take office in 1995.
-By 1996 the BSP government was also in difficulties and in the presidential election of that year the UDF's Petar Stoyanov was elected.
+Negative reactions to the economic reforms led to Zhan Videnov (BSP) taking the office of prime minister in 1995.
+By 1996 however the BSP government was also encountering difficulties, and UDF's Petar Stoyanov was elected president in the election held that year.
 In 1997 the BSP government collapsed and the UDF came to power.
 Unemployment, however, remained high and the electorate became increasingly dissatisfied with both parties.

-On 17 June 2001, Simeon II, the son of Tsar Boris III and himself the former Head of state (as Tsar of Bulgaria from 1943 to 1946), won a narrow victory in elections.
-The Tsar's party — National Movement Simeon II ("NMSII") — won 120 of the 240 seats in Parliament.
-Simeon's popularity declined quickly during his four-year rule as prime minister, and the BSP won the election in 2005, but could not form a single-party government and had to seek a coalition.
-In the parliamentary elections in July 2009, Boyko Borisov's right-centrist party Citizens for European Development of Bulgaria won nearly 40% of the votes.
+On 17 June 2001, Simeon II, former child Tsar of Bulgaria (1943–1946) and son of Boris III, won a narrow victory in parliamentary elections.
+Simeon's party — National Movement Simeon II ("NMSII") — won 120 of the 240 seats in Parliament.
+Despite this, Simeon's popularity declined quickly during his four-year rule as prime minister, and the BSP gained his seat back in the 2005 parliamentary election.
+The BSP could not form a single-party government and had to seek a coalition.
+In the 2009 parliamentary election, Boyko Borisov's right-centrist party Citizens for European Development of Bulgaria won nearly 40% of the vote.